Guide to sukiyaki steak: recipe, cutting technique, and flavors

 - 5 dried shiitake mushrooms rehydrated

-- 1 package enoki mushrooms with ends trimmed and rinsed
+- 1 package enoki mushrooms ends trimmed and rinsed

-- 2 scallions with white and green parts separated
+- 2 scallions white and green parts separated

 - 1 bundle dried mung bean vermicelli noodles

 - 1 tbsp vegetable oil